MARN-5895/Website/lectures/02_jupyterlab/README.md

 We should always execute `launch_bash_slurm_marn5895.sh` when logging to work on Storrs HPC during this class.

-We are now on our assigned Storrs HPC node, abd we can boot up `jupyterlab` using
+We are now on our assigned Storrs HPC node, and we can boot up `jupyterlab` using

     jupyter-lab --no-browser --ip='*' --port=8888